Robert Roth (activist): Later life and activism

-He also co-authored activist pamphlets: "Hidden From the Headlines: the US War Against Haiti," and "We Will Not Forget: the Achievements of Lavalas in Haiti."
+He co-authored activist pamphlets: "Hidden From the Headlines: the US War Against Haiti" and "We Will Not Forget: the Achievements of Lavalas in Haiti."

-Currently Roth is a high school Social Studies teacher and community activist at Mission High School in San Francisco.
-He can be seen in the groundbreaking film It's Elementary, which focuses on teaching gay issues in schools.
-The film aired on PBS and is a model for educators across the country.
+Roth worked as a high school social studies teacher and community activist at Mission High School in San Francisco for 30 years.
+He can be seen in the film It's Elementary, which focuses on teaching gay issues in schools.
+The film aired on PBS.
+He retired from teaching in 2018.